Table of Contents

 Dedicated volume controls without PulseAudio

-Add this to ~/.asoundrc
+Add this to ~/.asoundrc:

-for the ALSA device, like this: aplay -Dsoftvol:“Aplay Dedicated” testmusic.wav
+And use softvol:<custom name> for the ALSA device, like this: aplay -Dsoftvol:“Aplay Dedicated” testmusic.wav

 Handling bell events

-to create a virtual input device capable of receiving a system bell, that way it'd work equally well for all programs even without X.
+You can use xkbevd to play an arbitrary sound when an XkbBell event is generated.
+For URvxt you need to tell it to use xkbbell for bellCommand.
+A better solution would be to extend input-events-daemon to create a virtual input device capable of receiving a system bell, that way it'd work equally well for all programs even without X.

 Wireless performance